//A Short Intro

 I do believe in eating a balanced, whole food diet, eating more fruits and vegetables, soup and bone broth, some fermented foods and healthy fats, eating all parts of the animals (nose-to-tail eating), eating according to season, geography, focusing on nutrient-dense ingredients, incorporating organics as much as possible, and practicing proper preparation techniques to minimize harmful substance and maximize nutrition in our foods.
 This is the kind of traditional diet I was exposed to and familiar with growing up, also largely (although not completely) consistent with the way of eating promoted by Weston A. Price foundation.

-Much of my cooking and eating philosophy is also influenced by Traditional Chinese Medicine, coinciding with traditional wisdoms of other cultures, that believes healthy digestive system is the core and foundation of our health.
+Much of my cooking and eating philosophy is also influenced by Traditional Chinese Medicine, coinciding with ancestral wisdoms of other cultures, that believes healthy digestive system is the core and foundation of our health.
 Many of my recipes are focused on gut-healing.
 What’s good for our digestion, will in turn be the most nourishing for our overall health.
 I will touch on Traditional Chinese Medicine philosophy as well throughout recipes on my blog, where medicines are incorporated in foods and foods are used as medicines.
 Traditional Chinese Medicine is a true gemstone of human heritage.

 //Final Words of Appreciation